Evidence shows that having a Class Representative improves student engagement in your class

-Why recruit Class Advocates?
+Why recruit Class Representatives?

 The relationship between students and staff at the University is very important.
 This programme encourages and facilitates the development of these relationships as much as possible.
-Class Rep/Advocates Policy dictates that Advocates will be recruited for all courses/qualifications (Undergraduate and Postgraduate).
+Class Rep/Advocates Policy dictates that Representatives will be recruited for all courses/qualifications (Undergraduate and Postgraduate).

 We encourage you to show our introductory promo image and video at each of your first classes for the semester.
-It can be a great ice-breaker and works best if you can recruit your Class Advocates in this first class, but certainly within the first three weeks of lectures.
+It can be a great ice-breaker and works best if you can recruit your Class Representatives in this first class, but certainly within the first three weeks of lectures.
 Further down the page, we have a list of the benefits students receive by engaging with the programme.

 In a nutshell: